Great Books & Libraries

 Writing Preceptorial

-During their first week in the College, all freshmen write diagnostic essays.
-Those freshmen judged by tutors to need additional work in grammar and rhetoric attend the writing preceptorial, a weekly class discussion led by a tutor on the principles of grammar and rhetoric.
+During their first week at the College, all freshmen write diagnostic essays.
+Those freshmen judged by tutors to need additional work in grammar and rhetoric must turn in a draft of their first seminar paper to their seminar tutor and to rewrite that paper in light of their tutor's comments.

 Algebra Enabling Exam